SarraMN/BooksAngularProject/README.md

 ## Features

 - Add new book
-- Delete a book with confirmer modal
+- Delete a book with a confirmer dialog
 - Update book
 - List the books in a table
 - toaster displayed when adding, and updating a book
+## Back end
+- You can find the backend of this application in this repository (https://github.com/SarraMN/BooksNodeJs)
+- Backend is with Nest js
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.